INK-USC/LEAN-LIFE/README.md

 * **User Roles**: Differentiating between a project creator and project annotators, allowing for a creator to set up a project, while allowing annotators to configure more local settings like what types of recommendations they would like, and how often their backend model should be trained.

-Please reference our [website](http://inklab.usc.edu/leanlife/) for more information.
+Reference our [website](http://inklab.usc.edu/leanlife/) for more information.

+For information on how to use the annotation framework and supported data formats, please look at our [wiki](https://github.com/INK-USC/LEAN-LIFE/wiki)

 We strongly encourage community engagement, please refer to our [contribution section](#contributing) for more on how to contribute!